Top Blockchain Projects, Platforms, Companies 2021

 Blockchain tech is known to have the capacity to bring high transparency, security, and trustworthiness to business processes.
 Many companies have already saved time and money and increased their efficiency by launching blockchain projects.

-Beyond cryptocurrency trading and finance, blockchain now influences a variety of industries from logistics to healthcare, art, media & entertainment, real estate, eSports, and more.
+Beyond cryptocurrency trading and finance, blockchain now influences a variety of industries from logistics, real estate and healthcare to art, media & entertainment, eSports, and more.
+Businesses that have been disappointed in centralized instruments are actively investing in blockchain-powered projects.

 The FinTech industry is the apparent leader according to the number of transactions and deals made.
 Blockchain is very popular in infrastructure solutions and cybersecurity applications as well.